-With inputs consisting of sine waves at two frequencies, fa and fb, any active device with nonlinearities creates distortion products at sum and difference frequencies of mfa \pm nfb where m, n = 0, 1, 2, 3, etc. Intermodulation distortion terms are those for which neither m nor n are equal to 0.
-For example, the second-order terms include (fa + fb) and (fa - fb), while the third-order terms include (2fa + fb), (2fa - fb), (fa + 2fb), and (fa - 2fb).
+With inputs consisting of sine waves at two frequencies, fa and fb, any active device with nonlinearities creates distortion products at sum and difference frequencies of mfa $\pm$ nfb where m, n = 0, 1, 2, 3, and so on.
+Intermodulation distortion terms are those for which neither m nor n are equal to 0.
+For example, the second-order terms include (fa + fb) and (fa - fb), and the third-order terms include (2fa + fb), (2fa - fb), (fa + 2fb) and (fa - 2fb).

-The AD7938/AD7939 are tested using the CCIF standard where two input frequencies near the top end of the input bandwidth are used.
+The AD7938-6 is tested using the CCIF standard where two input frequencies near the top end of the input bandwidth are used.
 In this case, the second-order terms are usually distanced in frequency from the original sine waves while the third-order terms are usually at a frequency close to the input frequencies.
-As a result, the second- and third-order terms are specified separately.
-The calculation of the intermodulation distortion is as per the THD specification where it is the ratio of the rms sum of the individual distortion products to the rms amplitude of the sum of the fundamentals expressed in dBs.
+As a result, the second-order and third-order terms are specified separately.
+The intermodulation distortion is calculated per the THD specification, as the ratio of the rms sum of the individual distortion products to the rms amplitude of the sum of the fundamentals, expressed in dB.